Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 Common applications include wall heaters, ceiling heat (heating wires buried in the ceiling), and baseboard heat.
 Most such heaters operate on 240 volts, but some operate on the more normal 120 volts found in household outlets.

-Some baseboard heaters utilize a built-in thermostat; this article is not directed towards these thermostats but rather, the more common wall mount style of thermostats.
-If your unit is of the built-in style it is still possible to easily replace it, but a thermostat very similar to what is already in the baseboard heater will have to be utilized as space limitations and physical mounting becomes much more important.
+Some baseboard heaters utilize a built-in thermostat.
+This article is not directed towards these thermostats; we'll look at the more common wall mount style of thermostats.
+If your unit is of the built-in style, it is still possible to easily replace it, but a thermostat very similar to what is already in the baseboard heater will have to be utilized as space limitations and physical mounting becomes much more important.
 The actual wiring is very similar to that found in a wall mount thermostat, however, and is explained later in this article.